Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN) Shares Sold by Wells Fargo & Company MN

-Wells Fargo & Company MN reduced its position in shares of Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN – Get Rating) by 3.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 156,977 shares of the biopharmaceutical company’s stock after selling 5,052 shares during the period.
-Wells Fargo & Company MN owned 0.14% of Regeneron Pharmaceuticals worth $113,257,000 at the end of the most recent quarter.
+Wells Fargo & Company MN decreased its holdings in shares of Regeneron Pharmaceuticals, Inc. (NASDAQ:REGN – Get Rating) by 3.1% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 156,977 shares of the biopharmaceutical company’s stock after selling 5,052 shares during the quarter.
+Wells Fargo & Company MN owned about 0.14% of Regeneron Pharmaceuticals worth $113,257,000 at the end of the most recent quarter.

-A number of other hedge funds have also made changes to their positions in REGN.
-Edmond DE Rothschild Holding S.A. grew its holdings in shares of Regeneron Pharmaceuticals by 9.2% during the fourth quarter.
-Edmond DE Rothschild Holding S.A. now owns 261 shares of the biopharmaceutical company’s stock worth $188,000 after buying an additional 22 shares in the last quarter.
-PGGM Investments acquired a new position in shares of Regeneron Pharmaceuticals during the 3rd quarter worth approximately $30,775,000.
-Ameritas Advisory Services LLC purchased a new stake in shares of Regeneron Pharmaceuticals in the third quarter valued at approximately $205,000.
-Bank of Montreal Can increased its holdings in shares of Regeneron Pharmaceuticals by 54.6% in the fourth quarter.
-Bank of Montreal Can now owns 110,103 shares of the biopharmaceutical company’s stock valued at $80,815,000 after purchasing an additional 38,901 shares during the last quarter.
-Finally, Harvest Fund Management Co.
-Ltd lifted its position in Regeneron Pharmaceuticals by 33.0% during the fourth quarter.
-Harvest Fund Management Co.
-Ltd now owns 585 shares of the biopharmaceutical company’s stock worth $420,000 after buying an additional 145 shares in the last quarter.
-Institutional investors and hedge funds own 84.25% of the company’s stock.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
+Barclays PLC raised its position in Regeneron Pharmaceuticals by 46.4% in the fourth quarter.
+Barclays PLC now owns 228,174 shares of the biopharmaceutical company’s stock valued at $164,625,000 after purchasing an additional 72,348 shares during the period.
+The Manufacturers Life Insurance Company lifted its stake in Regeneron Pharmaceuticals by 30.4% during the 4th quarter.
+The Manufacturers Life Insurance Company now owns 345,411 shares of the biopharmaceutical company’s stock worth $249,196,000 after acquiring an additional 80,532 shares in the last quarter.
+ExodusPoint Capital Management LP acquired a new position in Regeneron Pharmaceuticals during the 4th quarter worth about $13,749,000.
+Neuberger Berman Group LLC boosted its holdings in Regeneron Pharmaceuticals by 9.9% during the 4th quarter.
+Neuberger Berman Group LLC now owns 649,650 shares of the biopharmaceutical company’s stock valued at $468,716,000 after acquiring an additional 58,411 shares during the period.
+Finally, Haverford Trust Co acquired a new position in Regeneron Pharmaceuticals in the 4th quarter valued at about $210,000.
+Hedge funds and other institutional investors own 84.25% of the company’s stock.

-In other news, insider George Yancopoulos sold 3,656 shares of the firm’s stock in a transaction on Thursday, March 23rd.
+In related news, insider George Yancopoulos sold 3,656 shares of the stock in a transaction dated Thursday, March 23rd.
 The shares were sold at an average price of $804.26, for a total value of $2,940,374.56.
-Following the sale, the insider now directly owns 196,848 shares in the company, valued at approximately $158,316,972.48.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, insider George Yancopoulos sold 3,656 shares of the stock in a transaction on Thursday, March 23rd.
-The stock was sold at an average price of $804.26, for a total value of $2,940,374.56.
-Following the transaction, the insider now owns 196,848 shares of the company’s stock, valued at $158,316,972.48.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Arthur F. Ryan sold 100 shares of the firm’s stock in a transaction dated Thursday, June 1st.
-The stock was sold at an average price of $735.42, for a total value of $73,542.00.
-Following the sale, the director now directly owns 18,847 shares in the company, valued at approximately $13,860,460.74.
+Following the sale, the insider now directly owns 196,848 shares of the company’s stock, valued at approximately $158,316,972.48.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other Regeneron Pharmaceuticals news, Director Michael S. Brown sold 3,070 shares of the stock in a transaction on Friday, April 21st.
+The stock was sold at an average price of $798.42, for a total transaction of $2,451,149.40.
+Following the transaction, the director now owns 1,247 shares of the company’s stock, valued at approximately $995,629.74.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider George Yancopoulos sold 3,656 shares of the company’s stock in a transaction on Thursday, March 23rd.
+The shares were sold at an average price of $804.26, for a total value of $2,940,374.56.
+Following the completion of the transaction, the insider now owns 196,848 shares of the company’s stock, valued at $158,316,972.48.
 The disclosure for this sale can be found here.
-Insiders sold 11,891 shares of company stock worth $9,564,150 over the last 90 days.
-8.83% of the stock is owned by insiders.
+Insiders sold a total of 11,891 shares of company stock worth $9,564,150 over the last 90 days.
+8.83% of the stock is currently owned by corporate insiders.

 Regeneron Pharmaceuticals Price Performance